incrowdio/incrowd/README.md

 You can load some dev data to get you started by running `make load_dev_data` after you've run docker_dev once.

+The default user name and password is "admin" and "pass".

+You can access the admin interface at http://$DOCKER_IP:8000/admin/.

 Contributing
 ------------